Perfect displacement of a superconducting resonator via fast-forward scaling and its application to high-speed $R_{ZZ}$ gates in Kerr-cat qubits: Perfect displacement via modulating Delta

 \section{Perfect displacement via modulating \texorpdfstring{$\Delta$}{Delta}}

 We now develop a method that tunes $\Delta$ instead of $\Omega$ by modulating the frequency of either the coherent drive or the resonator.
 This method combines the fast-forward-scaling and time-scaling approaches.
-Readers interested in the detailed procedure for designing $\Delta$ are referred to the paragraph immediately below Eq.~(\ref{dLam_4_15_25}).
+Readers interested in the detailed procedure for designing $\Delta$ are referred to the paragraph containing Eq.~\eqref{eq:ut2}.